n26/psd2-tpp-docs/doc/fallback-pisp.md

 > :information_source: Please note that the debtor IBAN is not mandatory; if this parameter is excluded,
 > the payment will be executed from the customer's main account.

-Customers are required to accept ___Terms and Conditions___, specifically for the SEPA Instant feature, once prior to performing the transfer.
-Furthermore, non-premium customers (i.e. customers with an N26 Standard account) are charged a fee for each instant transfer.
-This fee differs by market, and can be found on the N26 website of the relevant market.

 ### Request
 ```